IDB-FOR-DATASCIENCE/Predicting-fit-of-a-candidate-for-a-job-using-tree-based-models/README.md

 Build a model that calculates the ‘fitment %’ & detects the factor that influences relevancy and making sure that factor does not introduce inequality and/or bias in the’ fitment %’ by appropriate feature reengineering.
 Submit a presentation explaining how your model’s predictions will be used by business leaders to analyse and enable an equal-opportunity and bias-free recruitment process.

 The Code is structured as follows:

-1.EDA
+1. EDA
-2.Feature Engineering
+2. Feature Engineering
-3.Feature Selection
+3. Feature Selection
-4.Update BiasInfluentialFactor field to handle bias 5.Model Training
+4. Update BiasInfluentialFactor field to handle bias
+5. Model Training
-6.Model Testing
+6. Model Testing

 Models Used:
 1. XG Boost